marharyta-aleksandrova/marharyta-aleksandrova.github.io/research.md

 My broad research interests include everything related to the application and theory of Machine Learning.
 Throughout my research career, I gained experience in the following topics: recommender systems, genetic optimization, application of Machine Learning techniques in security and education, building robust systems using conformal learning, causality in Machine Learning.
 Below I describe what I have worked on so far.
 You can find out more from my publications by checking my Google Scholar profile.

+## Recommender systems

+During my PhD studies, I was working on the explainability of matrix factorization-based recommender systems.
+Matrix Factorization was proven to be an effective approach both in terms of accuracy and time complexity for generating personalized recommendations.
+The major drawback of this method is the lack of explainability of the generated recommendations.
+We proposed to align the latent factors of matrix factorization-based recommender systems with typical users/items of the system.
+This approach

 Bac Analytics